Ongeziwe-Qwayede-01/Risk-Management-System/SYSTEM_REQUIREMENTS.md

 # **System Requirements Document (SRD)**

-This document outlines the system requirements for the Risk Management System, ensuring it meets stakeholder needs.
-It details functional and non-functional requirements to guide development and implementation.
+This document defines the system requirements for the Risk Management System, ensuring it meets stakeholder needs.
+Below are the functional and non-functional requirements to guide development and implementation.

 ---